 Engage, motivate and inspire others Become a better influencer Improve communication Build relationships Increase understanding of self and others Reduce conflict Build trust, cooperation and commitment

-People throughout the world use the Workplace Motivators profile in a variety of different business applications, which include:
+People throughout the world use the Motivators profile in a variety of different business applications, which include:

 Management Training / Leadership Development Team Building / Team Effectiveness Communication Training Employee Engagement Change Management Cultural Alignment Resolving and Preventing Conflict Coaching / Mentoring Career Planning Induction Recruitment / Selection / Shortlisting Job Benchmarking

-These assessments of the Motivational Insights® instrument utilize 38,314 responses.
+These assessments of the Motivational Insights® instrument utilise 38,314 responses.
 These responses were collected during 2010, 2011.
 These data contained responses from 57.8% males and 42.2% female.
 Results from these assessments indicate trustworthy reliability for all six scales with Cronbach’s a ranging from .7 to .8.
 Correlations among the six scales indicate that they are substantially independent as measurements.
 Scores on the scales are distributed across the scales leading to meaningful comparisons and interpretation.
 The Motivation Insights® instrument is a strong, reliable instrument applicable across a variety of populations.
 The continual quality improvement efforts anchors this instrument in the motivations, attitudes and values of the 21st century.

 1. Independently Validated TTI Success Insights believe in having the most reliable and well-researched assessment tools available.
 In order to ensure this quality, they have all of their assessments validated by an objective third party.
 This means that their research and validation is conducted and singed off by an independent statistician.
 Ask your assessment provider if they conduct their validation studies externally, or whether they are done internally by their own staff.